 - Negotiating smarter resin contracts.

 - Using engineered purging agents that require less resin.

 Another option?
 Investment in alternative sustainable materials.
 UBQ™ material is a climate-positive thermoplastic that works seamlessly with standard manufacturing machinery.
 And because it doesn’t use oil or other fossil fuels in its production, its price point is stable and unaffected by market volatility.
 Compatible technologies include:

 - Compression molding

-UBQ Material is compatible as a raw material in a wide range of industrial applications and is a sustainable substitute for plastic, wood, concrete, and minerals.
-It’s the most climate-positive thermoplastic material available today and has been successfully integrated into the production of products like automotive parts, household goods, municipal recycling bins, and in-restaurant products.
+UBQ™ is compatible as a raw material in a wide range of industrial applications and is a sustainable substitute for oil-based plastic.
+It has been successfully integrated into the production of products like automotive parts, household goods, planters, municipal recycling bins, logistic solutions, and more.